 The Company encourages its shareholders to attend the Company's general meetings to communicate their views and concerns to the Board directly so as to ensure a high level of accountability and also to stay informed of the Company's strategies, developments and goals.
 Detailed explanation about procedures for conducting a poll is provided in general meetings.
 Board members / committee members are welcome to answer questions at general meeting.
+During the year under review, the chair of the special general meeting and the annual general meeting explained the procedures for conducting a poll in detail and opportunities were given to shareholders to raise questions.

-The next annual general meeting of shareholders of the Company was tentatively scheduled to be held in June 2021 in Hong Kong.
+The next annual general meeting of the Company was tentatively scheduled to be held in June 2022 in Hong Kong.